Chicken and Sausage Jambalaya

 chicken and sausage jambalaya

 During a recent trip to New Orleans, my hubby and I took a fun little cooking class.
 It was amazing, not only watching great creole/cajun cooking but to hear the stories behind the different foods.
 If you ever get a chance to go to New Orleans, check out some of their different cooking schools and take a class.
 Ours was 2 ½ hours and we ate the results, YUM!!
 But you don’t have to go to New Orleans to enjoy an Authentic Chicken Sausage Jambalaya.
+Tune in to your adventurous palate and immerse yourself in a delightful culinary trip to the heart of Cajun and Creole cooking.

 chicken sausage jambalaya